-Facilities that use, produce, or store an extremely hazardous substance in excess of an established Threshold Planning Quantity must notify the State Emergency Response Commission and their Local Emergency Planning Committee that they are subject to Section 302.
+Facilities that use, produce, sell, exchange, transfer or store an extremely hazardous substance in excess of an established Threshold Planning Quantity must notify within sixty days the State Emergency Response Commission and their Local Emergency Planning Committee that they are subject to Section 302.
 This notification may come in the form of a letter or the facility may complete the prepared "302/303 Form".
 The letter or form shall state: the name of a facility representative who will assist the LEPC in emergency response planning; the mailing and physical address of the facility; and the facility representative's phone number.